WalMaa/adc-security/README.md

 # Environment Setup

-Before running the application, you need add your project absolute path to the `.env` file.
+Before running the application, you need to add your project absolute path to the `.env` file.

 1. Create a `.env` file in the project root (if it doesn't exist).
 2. Add the following line inside the file: